kamlesh-nb/blinc/README.md

 # Blinc

 A Framework for building Functional Web UI based on ELM like program pattern using Declarative API. **Blinc** can be used to develop single page application, a complete Composable UI that can be designed using pure javascript functions that corresponds to the predominantly used Html as well as SVG tags.
 There's no need to use any sort of markup language to define the UI.
-It is possible to define stateless as well as stateful Element using ***Blinc***. ***Blinc*** also has and in-built basic *history API* based router, that handles URL Parameter.
+It is possible to define stateless as well as stateful Element using ***Blinc***. ***Blinc*** also has an in-built basic *history API* based router, that handles URL Parameter.

 > Blinc uses virtual dom that facilitates the re-rendering of view in response to the state changes and thus complies to the principle; ***(state) => view***